sigasi/sigasi_insights/content/manual/libraries.md

 libraries (`std` and `ieee`) upon which all VHDL projects depend.
 The demo project itself consists of a few VHDL files.

-Next to the project’s name `Demo`, is the annotation `work`.
+Next to the project's name `Demo`, is the annotation `work`.
 This means that, barring any overrides, everything in the project will be stored inside the `work` library.